Explained: Sony A6300 Hybrid Autofocus May 31, 2016 – Posted in: Photography – Tags: a6300 auto focus, david busch sony a6300, sony a6300

 Sony a6300 autofocus uses both phase detection autofocus (PDAF) and contrast detection autofocus (CDAF) to provide a combination of fast and accurate AF.
 Figure 8.4 shows the layout of the autofocus points and zones used by the a6300.

 Phase detection points.
-The green squares in the figure represent the approximate David20Busch_Sony20Alpha20a6300_C1location of 425 phase detect points embedded in the a6300’s sensor (a matrix measuring 25 × 17).
+The green squares in the figure represent the approximate location of 425 phase detect points embedded in the a6300’s sensor (a matrix measuring 25 × 17).
 These pixels cover almost all of the frame.
 That can be important for sports photographers, who may have subjects in all parts of the image.
 As I write this, Sony has not released figures detailing the percentage of the frame covered by PDAF, but my quick-and-dirty calculations estimate that fully 81 percent of the frame can be used for phase detect AF.
 That’s outstanding.

 Contrast detection zone.
 The shaded red area represents the sensor area that contains the 169 separate contrast detection zones (they are not individual pixels).
 While the CDAF area is smaller than the PDAF coverage, approximately 73 percent of the frame is accounted for, concentrated in the center area.